3D Printing In The Classroom

 Not sure where to start?
 Check with your local Maker Space or university.

-There are people in your area with 3D printers who would be glad to demonstrate them, and assist you in choosing the right one for your needs.
+There are people in your area with 3D printers who would be glad to demonstrate them, assist you in choosing the right one for your needs, and help with things just aren't working.